ascyrax/codedamn_pg/playground/SPECS.md

 3. Data Management

-Hybrid approach using DynamoDB for higher latency stuff, and S3 for large datasets.
+Hybrid approach using DynamoDB for higher latency stuff, and S3 for large datasets of project code.

 ## Amazon DynamoDB